gshipley/enterprise_training/AdminTraining.md

 [SELinux Boolean Values][section-mmd-tables-table1]

-To set these values and then relabel files to the correct context,  issue the following command:
+To set these values and then relabel files to the correct context,  issue the following commands:

 	# setsebool -P httpd_unified=on httpd_can_network_connect=on httpd_can_network_relay=on httpd_read_user_content=on httpd_enable_homedirs=on httpd_run_stickshift=on allow_polyinstantiation=on
 	# fixfiles -R rubygem-passenger restore